-An "operating lease" means a lease of movable property concluded by a lessor in the ordinary course of a business (excluding a banking, financial services or insurance business) of letting such property, provided certain requirements, which are discussed below, are met.
+An "operating lease" means a lease of movable property concluded by a lessor in the ordinary course of a business (excluding a banking, financial services or insurance business) of letting such property, provided certain requirements, which are considered below, are met.

-The exclusion from the definition of "operating lease" of letting of assets in carrying on the business of banking, financial services or insurance means that such activities will not fall within the first overall exclusion in the definition of an affected asset (see "Overall Exclusion" in 4.1.1).
+The exclusion from the definition of "operating lease" of letting of assets in carrying on the business of banking, financial services or insurance means that such activities will not fall within the overall exclusion in the definition of an affected asset (see 4.1.1).